althk/goeasy/README.md

 ## GOEasy

-A collection of utility packages aimed at reducing/eliminating setup toil for various workflows in golang.
+A collection of utility modules aimed at reducing/eliminating setup toil for various workflows in golang.

+The primary goals of these modules are to provide:

+* Simple APIs
+* Declarative paradigm where possible
+* Easily pluggable with standard API

+Using these modules will result in a simpler, cleaner codebase with little to no learning curve.

 ### grpcutils